patrickfav/DA-Workspace/README.md

 # Zone Simulator

-This is a task execution simulator (simulating parallel executions of task in an operating system) originally developed for my first master thesis to process migration to other VMs if the response time is over a certain threshold.
-The thesis was canceled due to circumstances out of my influence.
-It was a really good exercise to learn the whole all aspects of concurrency in Java (i.e. the whole `java.util.concurrent` package).
+This is a task execution simulator (simulating parallel executions of task in an operating system) originally developed for my first master thesis about process migration to other VMs in a cloud system if the response time is over a certain threshold.
+The thesis was canceled due to circumstances out of my influence, however (see https://github.com/patrickfav/indoor-positioning).
+It was a really good exercise to learn the whole all aspects of concurrency in Java (i.e. the whole `java.util.concurrent` package), though.

 ## Build